Technical-Bootcamp/overview30052023/README.md

 You can take a look at our live running website following this address: [https://tailwindtraders.com](https://tailwindtraders.com)

+# Using codespaces
+Codespaces is a nice feature to have a standardised development environment.
+You don't even need to install anything!
+Simply press 'Open in codespaces'.
+We have a devcontainer.json available!

 # Repositories

 For this demo reference, we built several consumer and line-of-business applications and a set of backend services.
 You can find all repositories in the following locations: